antoinedurr/ScratchXML/README.md

     XML Export: Timeline
     Require Shot Selection: Off
 ```

+### Working Examples
+The working [examples folder](https://github.com/antoinedurr/ScratchXML/tree/main/examples) contains some fully working Scratch custom commands.

+- **scratch_export_csv.py** -- writes out shot info and (optionally) metadata to a .csv file and opens file
+- **scratch_playlist2copypaste.py** -- grabs the bottom row of shots and puts the filepaths into the copy/paste buffer

+See the Assimilate Scratch Docs for [how to install](https://www.assimilatesupport.com/akb/KnowledgebaseArticle51000.aspx) the custom command into Scratch.

 ### Limitations
 - As of November 2025, only Timeline exports are handled.
 These can be with or without selected shots.